Topological phases of bosons with local parity coupling on a dimerized lattice: Local parity expectation value in different phases across fillings

 \subsection{Superfluid regime at different fillings}

-In compressible regions between insulating plateaus, the system enters a superfluid (SF) phase characterized by strong number fluctuations.
-Approximating the local state by a coherent state with mean density $\bar n=\langle \hat n_j\rangle$, the onsite occupation follows approximately a Poisson distribution, yielding the universal expression
+In the superfluid (SF) phase, the system exhibits strong number fluctuations.
+Approximating the local state by a coherent state with mean density $\bar n=\langle \hat n_j\rangle$, the onsite occupation approximately follows a Poisson distribution, yielding the universal expression

 This result implies a smooth, filling-dependent parity expectation:

 Thus, unlike insulating phases, the SF exhibits a finite but non-quantized parity expectation that decays exponentially with increasing density.